albertintech/apai/docs/judiciary/fjbaa/legal-analysis.md

 **Appointments Clause claim.** Challengers might argue that automatic Co-Chief Justice status unconstitutionally bypasses presidential nomination power.
 This claim has some textual basis but faces significant counterarguments -- the justice has already been appointed through the constitutional process, the Co-Chief Justice designation merely reassigns duties among already-appointed justices, and the Ceremonial Chief Justice designation preserves a presidential role in determining who exercises the constitutionally specified function of presiding over impeachment trials.

 **Slate nomination and Bloc STAR claim.** Challengers might argue that the slate requirement constrains presidential nomination discretion by requiring multiple nominees, or that the Bloc STAR voting procedure invades Senate rulemaking authority under Article I, Section 5.
-The nomination claim is weak given the explicit preservation of presidential discretion (Section 202(a)(5)) and faces a threshold justiciability problem: the only party with standing to challenge the slate minimum is the President, and the structural incentives make such a challenge irrational (see Risk Assessment under Slate-Based Nomination).
+The nomination claim is weak given the explicit preservation of presidential discretion (Section 202(a)(5)).
 The Senate rulemaking claim has more force but faces the precedent of statutory frameworks that structure Senate procedures (budget reconciliation, TPA, War Powers Resolution) and the Act's preservation of Senate authority over slate rejection threshold and internal procedural mechanics.

 **Separation of powers claim.** Challengers might argue that the Act's combination of provisions impermissibly restructures the judicial branch.
 This claim would need to identify specific constitutional violations rather than generalized separation of powers concerns.